syscoin/syscoind-rpc/README.md

 ### Typescript

 A set of Typescript definitions for the entirety of the API has been provided in the distributable package.
-If you are making edits to this library, please ensure that you also keep the Typescript definition
+If you are making edits to this library, please ensure that you also keep the Typescript definitions up to date.

 ## Usage